A Weaker Notion of Atomicity in Integral Domains: Introduction

 The goal of this paper is to further study these concepts, which do not require the domain to be atomic.
 Along the way, we introduce several new notions of factorization properties, explore the connections between them, and provide examples.
 Let $D$ be an integral domain.
 Following P.L.
 Clark \cite{Cl17}, we say that $D$ is a \emph{Furstenberg} domain if every nonzero nonunit element of $D$ has at least an irreducible divisor in $D$.
 A nonzero element $a$ of $D$ is called \emph{Furstenberg} if $a$ has at least an irreducible divisor in $D$.
-We say that $D$ is a \emph{completely Furstenberg} domain if every nonunit divisor of a Furstenberg element of $D$ is also Furstenberg.
-A Furstenberg domain is obviousely a completely Furstenberg domain.
+We say that $D$ is a \emph{restricted-Furstenberg} domain if every nonunit divisor of an atomic element of $D$ is Furstenberg.
+A Furstenberg domain is obviousely a restricted-Furstenberg domain.
 The domain $D$ is called an IDF-domain if every nonzero element of $D$ has only finitely many nonassociate irreducible divisors \cite{GW75}.
 We introduce an interesting generalization of IDF-domains, which we call \emph{restricted-irreducible-finite-divisor} domains (RIDF-domains).
 We say that $D$ is a RIDF-domain if every atomic element of $D$ has only a finite number of nonassociate irreducible divisors in $D$.
 The following diagram shows classes of domains/monoids defined by properties more general than atomic, with red arrows indicating implications that do not hold in the reverse direction.

 Examples demonstrating the failure of the converse implications in Diagram~\ref{d1} are provided in later sections.
 The remainder of the paper is organized as follows.
 In Section~\ref{sec2}, we recall the necessary background and set up the notation needed for our study.
 We review several definitions and results on factorization properties in monoids and integral domains, and we present monoid domains as a central tool for constructing examples and counterexamples.
-In Section~\ref{sec3}, we introduce completely atomic domains and RIDF-domains, and characterize the U-FF property.
-We also investigate how the completely atomic (resp., RIDF) property behaves under localization and the $D+M$ construction.
-Section~\ref{sec4} is devoted to the study of the ascent of the completely atomic (resp., RIDF, U-FF) property to polynomial extensions.
+In Section~\ref{sec3}, we introduce sub-atomic domains and RIDF-domains, and characterize the U-FF property.
+We also investigate how the sub-atomic (resp., RIDF) property behaves under localization and the $D+M$ construction.
+Section~\ref{sec4} is devoted to the study of the ascent of the sub-atomic (resp., RIDF, U-FF) property to polynomial extensions.